How to become a mystery shopper?

 Being a mystery shopper sounds like a fun way to earn money on the side.
 However, it’s actually more than just heading into a store, buying things, and then answering a survey.
 Being one means that you’re assisting in market research which yields very important facts about customer service.
 Companies, and sometimes, organizations that aim to protect consumer rights put in people to act as regular shoppers in order to check the quality of a store’s products and services to either improve on them or just to see if a business is operating properly.

 Mystery shopping requires schedule flexibility.
 It can be a slightly demanding part-time gig, especially if you want to cover more stores to up your pay; but it can also be an interesting learning experience if you’ve been pursuing a career in marketing, sales, and customer service.
+Now, how much do mystery shoppers get paid?
+It depends on various factors like the hours you put in, how much traveling and commuting you're willing to do in a week (unless you're an online mystery shopper!), and the types of stores you'll visit.

 Below are some of the institutions that hire mystery shoppers, according to our GirlTalkers who have experienced getting into them.
 If you’re interested to learn more, you can always go to the forum and join the conversation.